Getting Started with Mountain Biking

 If you are new to mountain biking, you will quickly come across plenty of new words and expressions.
 Here are some of the most common terms you will encounter on the trails.

-Black trails are the most demanding trails and are suited to highly experienced riders with good technique and control.
+Black bike trails are the most challenging and are recommended for highly experienced riders with good technique and control.

 A flow trail is a trail with few technical elements, designed for higher speeds, berms and a smoother riding experience.